Boris Johnson warned migrant crisis could ‘destroy’ Tory party - follow live

 A prominent Conservative Party donor has warned that ministers must do “far more” to tackle migrant crossings in the English Channel, claiming the issue is “going to destroy” the party.

-As hundreds of people were thought to have made the treacherous journey on Saturday, the anonymous donor issued a warning over the emergence of a new “Farage-style party”as a result of the prime minister’s perceived inaction and “move to the centre”.
+As hundreds of people were thought to have made the treacherous journey on Saturday, the anonymous donor issued a warning over the potential emergence of a new “Farage-style party”as a result of the prime minister’s perceived inaction and “move to the centre”.

 Meanwhile, the prospect of Mr Johnson facing a fresh investigation into his relationship with Jennifer Arcuri is drawing closer after she reportedly agreed to hand over her diaries to the Greater London Authority.